Water and Sodium Balance

 where serum sodium is expressed in mEq/L, and glucose and blood urea nitrogen (BUN) are expressed in mg/dL.

-Estimated plasma osmolality can be calculated in SI units.equation
+Estimated plasma osmolality can be calculated in SI units.

 All values in this equation are expressed in mmol/L.

 Tonicity is the effective osmolality of a fluid.
 The difference in tonicity between fluids in 2 compartments creates an osmotic force between them that promotes the movement of water from the compartment with lower tonicity into that with higher tonicity.
-In homeostasis, the osmotic activity of fluid is balanced between major compartments of the body, so relatively little net movement of fluid occurs between them.
-Osmotic force can shift water into or out of the same compartments.
-For example, plasma proteins have a small osmotic effect that along with serum sodium tends to draw water into the plasma; this osmotic effect is normally counter-balanced by vascular hydrostatic forces that drive water out of the plasma.
+In health, the osmotic activity of fluid is balanced between major compartments of the body, so relatively little net movement of fluid occurs between them.
+For example, osmotic force, which tends to draw water into plasma, is counter-balanced by vascular hydrostatic forces that drive water out of the plasma.

 Clinical Calculators